Chief Performance Officer

-- Demonstrated knowledge of and experience with establishing and implementing strategic performance systems and programs in a results-oriented performance culture, to include, the Performance Appraisal Assessment Tool (PAAT), Human Capital Assessment and Accountability Framework (HCAAF), and Goals, Engagement, Accountability Results (GEAR), Government Performance and Results Modernization Act (GPRMA), and/or other accountability frameworks; conducting detailed and strategic reviews of organizational performance, awards, employee engagement; and developing performance metrics which connect to mission, goals and activities of the agency.
+- Demonstrated knowledge of and experience with establishing and implementing performance systems and programs in a results-oriented performance culture, to include, the Performance Appraisal Assessment Tool (PAAT), Human Capital Assessment and Accountability Framework (HCAAF), and/or other accountability frameworks.

-- Demonstrated experience serving as an expert on strategic, organizational and individual performance planning and assessments; data accuracy and reliability, agency performance planning, and administering performance management policies, programs, certifications, and awards for general schedule, wage grade employees, senior-level employees, and senior executives.
+- Demonstrated experience serving as an expert on organizational and individual performance planning and assessments; aligning performance goals to the agency’s mission and performance objectives; and administering performance management policies, programs, certifications, and awards.

 EXECUTIVE CORE QUALIFICATIONS (ECQs):